DerGuru/The-Resonant/New Chapters/Part1/P1-14_Marker_at_Home.md

-## Ch.
-16 - Marker at Home
+# Ch.
+14 - "They marked my door"

+Jason noticed the mark three days after meeting Milo.

-Jason stood in his apartment hallway, keys in hand, staring at his door.
+He stood in his apartment hallway, keys in hand, staring at his door.

 There was something on the doorframe.